ArtiomKhachaturian/Bricks/README.md

 ### `SafeObj`

-Encapsulates an object with optional thread safety using customizable mutex types and locking traits.
+Encapsulates an object with thread safety using customizable mutex types and locking traits.
 Designed for high-performance, multithreaded environments with fine control over synchronization.

 ### `Blob`